rancher-sandbox/sbombastic/docs/rfc/0003_vex_support.md

 warnings.
 --->

-This RFC introduces support for VEX files when scanning registries.
+This RFC introduces support for VEX files during registry scanning.
-From now on, the Registry CRD will have an additional field to refer the VexHub resources we want to use to scan it.
+From now on, the Registry CRD will have an additional field to refer to the VexHub resources we want to use to scan it.

 Suppose you are scanning the registry of a dedicated department in your company.
-This registry will host specific kind of images depending on the scope of the department.
-In order to make the scan as much accurate as possible, we are going to provide a new clusterwide CRD called VexHub.
-This CRD will hold configuration of the VexHub repositories, so that the Registry CRD will refer to these VexHub resources.
+This registry will host a specific kind of images depending on the scope of the department.
+In order to make the scan as accurate as possible, we are going to provide a new clusterwide CRD called VexHub.
+This CRD will hold the configuration of the VexHub repositories, so that the Registry CRD will refer to these VexHub resources.